-We recommend that existing policies and procedures regarding anti-virus protection and business continuity planning be expanded to include the requirement that anti-virus software be installed before application programs and related data files.
-We recommend that the documented policies be expanded to require that periodic risk assessments be performed to identify and re-evaluate gateway vulnerabilities.
-The risk assessment should identify any existing virus and intrusion access points, determine whether there have been changes to the enterprise configuration requiring updates to installed IT resources or security-related software, and determine whether currently-installed anti-virus tools and procedures adequately meet virus protection objectives.

-We recommend the policies and procedures be improved upon to reflect the deleting of non recognizable e-mails and attachments as well as the downloading of .exe (executable files).
+We recommend that existing IT policies and procedures be enhanced by requiring that periodic risk assessments be performed to identify and re-evaluate gateway vulnerabilities.
+In addition, the policies and procedures should document anti-virus protection and business continuity planning including the requirement that anti-virus software be installed before application programs and related data files.
+The procedures for risk assessment should identify existing virus and intrusion access points, determine whether there have been changes to the enterprise configuration requiring updates to installed IT resources or security-related software, and determine whether currently-installed anti-virus tools and procedures adequately meet virus protection objectives.
+We recommend that policies and procedures be improved upon to reflect the deleting of non recognizable e-mails and attachments, as well as the downloading of .exe (executable files).

 We recommend that incident response policies and procedures be documented.
 Such policies and procedures should emphasize preventing security breaches through containment and eradication of the infection or problem.
-Incident response procedures should include: planning and notification; identification, containment and eradication of the problem; recovering from the incident and the follow-up analysis.
-The policy should also clearly state that the objective is to eradicate the virus and not to retaliate against the attacker.
+Incident response procedures should include: planning and notification; identification, containment and eradication of the problem; recovering from the incident, and follow-up analysis.
+The policy should also clearly state that the objective is to eradicate the virus, and not to retaliate against the attacker.

-We recommend that the Authority benchmark their IT-related policies against those of ITD to ensure that the policies are in sync with each other For example, a review of policies would help ensure compliance with the requirement that instant messaging not be allowed within MAGNet.
+We recommend that Legislative Information Services policies and procedures be benchmarked against those of ITD to ensure that the policies are in sync with each other.
+For example, a review of policies would help ensure compliance with the requirement that instant messaging not be allowed within MAGNet.
 We recommend that appropriate monitoring and evaluation procedures be established to ensure that IT-related policies are being carried out.
-In particular, mechanisms should be in place to ensure that unauthorized software is not installed or used on the Authority's workstations.

-Although the Authority's policies detail unacceptable use, we recommend that the policy strictly prohibit the creation of computer viruses through the intentional writing, producing, generating, copying, propagating or attempting to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any IT resources.
-From an administrative perspective, we recommend that formal IT policies be dated indicating version or tracking number and that employees be required to acknowledge receipt and understanding by signature of all IT user policies, which would include among other responsibilities, virus protection.
+Although the Legislative Information Services' policies detail unacceptable use, we recommend that the policies strictly prohibit the creation of computer viruses through the intentional writing, producing, generating, copying, propagating or attempting to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of any IT resources.
+From an administrative perspective, we recommend that formal IT policies be dated indicating version or tracking number and that employees be required to acknowledge receipt and understanding by signature of all IT user policies, which would include, among other responsibilities, virus protection.